itzpraveen/erp/project-summary-updated.md

    - Added duplicate contract number detection
    - Made the project manager field optional to prevent validation errors
    - Enhanced error handling in both backend and frontend

+6. **API Endpoint Configuration**: Fixed the API endpoint URL in the frontend project service to correctly include the `/api` prefix, resolving 404 errors when creating projects.

+7. **Project-Proposal Data Schema Mismatch**: Resolved mismatches between the frontend and backend data models for project creation.
+Updated the proposal-to-project conversion to send the correct fields that match the backend schema requirements.

+8. **Loading Animation**: Replaced the basic spinner with a modern skeleton loader that provides a better user experience by showing a preview of the content structure during loading.

 ## Performance Testing Notes
 * Dashboard page loading time improved by approximately 60%